Friday, 28 March 2025

 Route 1 (51.4/51.9) – Bridge work north of Mendocino at the Jack Peters Creek Bridge 01-43484 from Lansing Street to south of Road 500D.
 One-way traffic control will be in effect and motorists should expect up to 10-minute delays.
 LC#C1VA

-Route 1 (70.2/71.8) – Utility work south of Newport at Ocean Meadows Circle will begin on Monday, July 8.
-One-way traffic control will conclude on Friday, July 12.
+Route 1 (70.3) – Tree work south of Newport will occur at Ocean Meadows Circle on Friday, January 24.
+One-way traffic control will be in effect from 9 a.m. to 3 p.m.
 Motorists should expect up to 5-minute delays.
-LC#P1CA
+LC#P1BA

 Route 1 (75.4/76.1) – Emergency work south of Westport from the Blues Beach Trailhead to the Overlook will continue.
 One-way traffic control will be in effect from 7 a.m. to 6 p.m.
 Motorists should anticipate up to 30-minute delays.
 LC#C1TA